 Install Ajenti with the following commands:

-sudo apt update sudo apt -y install ajenti
+sudo apt -y install ajenti

 Finally, install the Ajenti V plugin (which includes easy-to-set-up web hosting) with the command: